micahvandegrift/micahvandegrift.github.io/CV.md

 * Strategic approaches to a more open research environment
 * Research evaluation
 * Public scholarship
-* "Translation" as scholarly communication
+* Documentation as scholarly object

 Education
 =========